Cavernesque/Cavernesque/README.md

-I'm Cave, IRL Darren Paetz.
+I'm Darren Paetz AKA Cavernesque.
 Engineering Student, Electrician, Hobbyist Programmer, Engineering Researcher.

-I'm currently designing and prototyping an open source 3D scanner with MacEwan University.
+I'm currently back in school for Electrical Engineering.
+Last summer, I designed and prototyped an open source 3D scanner with MacEwan University.

-The firmware for the scanner is being written in C++, as it is being deployed on an Arduino Uno.
-The software that configures the scanner and gathers data from it is entirely written in Python.
+You can see the details of that project in the OS3DS repository.
+My other public repositories are my personal programming projects.

 <!---
 Cavernesque/Cavernesque is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.